The skills you develop on your biomedical sciences degree can be applied to a range of medical, scientific and research careers

 Work experience

-This is a competitive employment sector and a period of relevant work experience can be extremely useful in increasing your chances of getting onto further training courses or of finding employment.
+This is a competitive sector and a period of relevant work experience can be extremely useful in increasing your chances of getting onto further training courses or of finding employment.

-Some degrees include a placement year which can provide experience in laboratory work or scientific research.
-You can also try sending out speculative applications for work experience opportunities as they're often not advertised.
+Alternatively, you could look for work experience, such as a work placement, during the holidays.
+You can also send out speculative applications for work experience.
 Think about the area in which you'd like to work and focus on those employers.
-Some are willing to take on volunteers and may allow individuals to work-shadow or even just speak to members of staff working within the profession.
+Some are willing to take on volunteers and may allow you to work-shadow members of staff working within the profession.

 Getting working practice of laboratory techniques and being able to evidence your specific medical/scientific interest is useful.